Skip to main content

 Subject-specific Knowledge:

-• Knowledge and understanding of statistics for psychology such as:
+• Knowledge and understanding of statistics for psychology.

-• Integrate first year knowledge of a range of research paradigms and methods, including qualitative and quantitative methods into more advanced statistics methods methods
+• Integrate first year knowledge of a range of research paradigms and methods, including qualitative and quantitative methods into more advanced statistics methods.

 Subject-specific Skills:

-• Ability to formulate research questions and hypotheses
+• Ability to formulate research questions and hypotheses, and select appropriate statistical procedures.

 Key Skills: